Piet Kee: Discography

-Earlier recordings, released since 1954, can be found on the Telefunken, HMV, Philips and Guild labels.
+Earlier recordings, released since 1954, can be found on the Telefunken, His Master's Voice, Philips and Guild labels.
 Starting in 1989, Piet Kee made a series of eleven recordings for Chandos Records, including works of Sweelinck, Pachelbel, Bruhns, Buxtehude, Bach, Walther, Mendelssohn, Franck, Alain, Reger, Hindemith, Andriessen and Messiaen on notable European instruments including St. Bavo Haarlem, St. Laurens Alkmaar, Roskilde Cathedral Denmark, Basilika Weingarten, Martini Church Groningen and the Concertgebouw in Amsterdam.
 Several of these recordings are now available as MP3 downloads.